 A consultation with the Instruction and Outreach Librarian will be scheduled to discuss the class visit and determine the best materials to use.
 You should share all relevant course materials with the librarian including syllabus, assignment, etc.

 Step 4: Request materials using the Aeon Request System

-Use the Aeon Request System to request the materials discussed during your consultation with the Instruction and Outreach Librarian.
+Use the Aeon Request System to request the materials discussed during your consultation with the librarian.

 Step 5: Attend the class visit

 Instruction in Archives and Special Collections is a collaborative process.
-The Instruction and Outreach Librarian and the course instructor (professor, TA, etc.) must both be present during every class visit.
-We are happy to accommodate those with special needs and must be alerted to those needs at least 5 business days in advance of the class.
+The librarian and the course instructor (professor, TA, etc.) must both be physically present in the room where instruction takes place during every class visit.
+We are happy to accommodate those with special needs and must be alerted to those needs at least 5 business days in advance of the visit.

 What to Expect

 While the proper care and handling of materials will be covered as part of the class, instructors can help prepare for a visit to Archives and Special Collections by encouraging students to: